-I joined the Open University in February 2016 as a Lecturer in International Development and Inclusive Innovation.
+I joined the Open University in February 2016 as a Lecturer in International Development.
 Prior to this I lectured in International Relations and Politics at the University of Northampton.

-My research concerns politics, security and development in sub-Saharan Africa.
+My research concerns politics, security and development in East Africa.
 I am particularly interested in the role of 'informal' institutions in local governance, the politics of development, and the policing of political and economic change.

 My previous research concerns community policing initiatives in Tanzania.
 Working in Mwanza, I investigated how the city's residents perceive and use local security providers, the challenges to sustaining participation in community-based service delivery, and the relationship between policing and multi-party politics at local and national levels.

 I teach on the MSc in Development Management and am also involved in teaching the undergraduate modules DD102 Introducing the Social Sciences and TD223 International Development: Making Sense of a Changing World.